anderson-aristotle/js-object-modeling/README.md

 ![Weather Forecast](https://upload.wikimedia.org/wikipedia/commons/c/c0/NOAA_Wavewatch_III_Sample_Forecast.gif)

 There's a ton of information we could record about the weather.
-Yet when you read the weather report in the morning, all of that information is distilled down to a handful of numbers: 34 degrees fahrenheit, 20% chance of precipitation, 4 degree windchill...
+Yet, when you read the weather report in the morning, all of that information is distilled down to a handful of numbers: 34 degrees fahrenheit, 20% chance of precipitation, 4 degree windchill...